The Best Graphics Card to Choose for Fluid Gaming

 Consider your gaming needs before purchasing a graphics card.
 There are all sorts of PC games you’d want to run, such as more casual ones like Minecraft that require a simple basic card, and then competitive games like Call of Duty would require something faster so that you could game without lag.
 High-quality graphics require a powerful card for the AAA titles and VR games.
 Also, be mindful of your screen resolution and refresh rate.

-Higher resolutions, as 4K requires more power, and higher refresh rates, such as 144Hz, lead to smoother games.
+Games run more smoothly with higher resolutions (since 4K uses more power) and refresh rates (like 144Hz).
 Think about the future too.
 Choose a future-proof option if you need a card to last for years.
 But if you only require one , for now, an economical option might be fine.

 Key Specifications to Look For